Mose16/Assessment-3.7-AS91906/README.md

 Ver-3
   Product page created with basic card function, simple class and array functions in python file to manage the bro cards.
   Images uploaded

+Ver-4
+  Product page finished with purchase button functioning, purchase and purchase_success pages created managing the purchase proccess of     the products with changes to the python file adding functionality.
+Planning document for this version.